mijp1/castep-docs/docs/tutorials/NMR/Example_1_-Ethanol.md

 <figure Fig2 style="display: inline-block;">
   <figcaption style="text-align: left;">Fig2. <sup><small>1</small></sup>H NMR spectrum of liquid ethanol</figcaption>
 </figure>
  Fig2. shows a modern high-resolution ^1^H spectrum for liquid ethanol.
 Note that the peaks are split due to J-coupling - the interaction of the ^1^H magnetic moments - but let's ignore that for now.
-The three peaks are roughly at 1.2ppm, 3.7ppm and 5ppm.
-You should find that your computed values agree for two sites.
-Do you know why the other site has such a large disagreement with experiment?
+The three peaks are roughly at 1.2ppm, 3.7ppm and 5ppm - in this tutorial the shifts were found to be 1.14 (the CH~3~ shielding), 3.94 (CH~2~) and -0.96 (OH).
+The OH hydrogen clearly has a very different result while the other 2 roughly agree.